 Letter 137: The inheritance is a fine one, and I accept it -- and neither rhetorical cleverness nor forgery of documents will...

-And how could your hospitality gifts fail to bring pleasure, coming as they do from a good man and a steadfast friend?
+And how was the gifts of hospitality not bound to bring me pleasure, coming as they did from a man both good and a steadfast friend?

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.